RogueEdit/pyRogue/README.md

 ## License

 - If you want to use the code in any manner feel free to do so but make sure you can see immediately its not the official Repo.
-If you wanna fork it we ask you to change the title in the readme.md -  but if you want to use it anywhere public, lets say replit and such or you wanna add onto this code you have to include all author-headers and in accordance with GPL you also need to keep the license and cannot change it but are free to do everything aslong as you keep the statement before true.
+If you wanna fork it we ask you to change the title in the readme.md -  but if you want to use it anywhere public, lets say replit and such or you wanna add onto this code you have to include all author-headers and in accordance with GPL you also need to keep the license and cannot change it but are free to do everything aslong as you keep the statement before true and our headers.
 We also prohibit you to make any money of it and we also never will.
+TLDR; Keep the notice and do what you want even with advanced code but make sure it doesnt look like our program.

 ## Editor Features